ayciceksamet/opencv-starmap-surf-detector/README.md

-# opencv-surf-detector
+# StarMap part match detection using OpenCV
-SURF matching application using OpenCV
+SURF matching application using OpenCV.
+SURF features are detected and matched with good matching points.
+And also the bounding box is drawed for area.